Written by on . Last updated March 27th, 2025.

 Minimal impact predicted

-Based on scientific estimates by the US Geographic Survey (USGS), the risk of high fatalities for this earthquake is classified at level GREEN (low).
+Based on scientific estimates by the USGS, the risk of high fatalities for this earthquake is classified at level GREEN (low).
 They expect an 68% likelyhood of between 0 and 1 fatalities, and a 98% chance that the number of fatalities falls no higher than 10.

 Roughly 38 million people exposed to shaking

-An estimated 48,050 people were exposed to level VII.
-At this level, very strong shaking and likely moderate damage can be expected.
-Intensity level III was experienced by the majority of people (around 25 million).
+Severe shaking and likely moderate to heavy damage may have been experienced by an estimated 940 people.
+At VIII, it is the highest MMI level this earthquake has caused.
+Intensity level III was experienced by the majority of people (around 23 million).
 In their region, weak shaking and probably no damage can be expected.
 All exposure to shaking was within the borders of Ethiopia .

 People MMI Level Shaking Damage